Retail Theft (Shoplifting)

 - Placing items in different boxes in order to take over $300 worth of items

 - Taking over $300 worth of merchandise but under $20,000 worth

-Third degree felony theft charges can lead to 5 years in prison and a fine of up to $5,000.
+Third-degree felony theft charges can lead to 5 years in prison and a fine of up to $5,000.
 Do not hesitate to contact an experienced criminal defense attorney who handles shoplifting and retail theft charges to protect your interests throughout the legal process.
 With the help of an attorney like Brian Gabriel, you can work toward the most favorable outcome for your case.
-Call 561-622-5575 or contact us online to schedule a free consultation.
+Call 561-622-5575 or complete a contact form to schedule a free consultation.